 Work toward securing a library for Marseilles began in early 1904 when a group of interested citizens met to make plans.
 Members of the committee were L .T.
 Gardner, F. T. Neff, Rev. W .S.
 Fleming, and the Rev. F. Bishop.
 In March of that year, the city council passed a resolution to establish a public library.

 Money for the library site was raised from private subscription by the citizens of Marseilles.

 Dedication ceremonies were held in the Methodist Church on the afternoon of November 23, with an evening public reception at the new library.
 Nineteen borrowers registered the day the library opened, with almost 700 books available for them to choose from.
 Of those books, a few were The Great Religions by James Freeman Clarke, Introduction To English Literature by F.V.N.
 Painter, The Cherry Mine Disaster by H.P.
 Buck and Walden, Story Of Life In The Woods by Henry D. Thoreau.

 It's important to note that The Marseilles Public Library is a Carnegie Library.

 There have been eight other Librarians: Miss Mary Montgomery, Mrs. Frank Fancher, Miss Lydia Bignall, Miss Florence Marsh, Mrs. Myrtle Johnson, Mrs. Marie Marcante, June Meyer and Gloria Votava.

 The Marseilles Public Library operates under the state library laws which authorize the Mayor to appoint a Board of nine Directors.
 Our current Board of Directors: Dee Crawshaw, President; Karen Latimer, Secretary; Jeannie Gabehart, Treasurer; and Trustees Ron Blumenshine, Janice Brozovich, Julie Davis, Susan Roush, Gene Carlson and Scott Caselli (06/10/17).

 The Marseilles Public Library is a member of the Reaching Across Illinois Library System ( RAILS ).

-Updated January 2020
+Updated December 2020